jonobral/tech-assignment/README.md

 ### `npm install`

-Install all dependencies library needed in the application.<br />
+Install all dependencies needed in the application.<br />

 ### `npm start`